makeitcloudy/makeitcloudy.github.io/_posts/2022-05-01-advise-for-newcommers-in-virtualworkplace-area.md

 Learning something new can be stressful, challenging, and frustrating.
 But it is rewarding when you figure the new stuff out and feel that sense of accomplishment.

 **2022.05.29 - upodate from the field and Brian Maddedn linkedIn post**
-+ Brian Madden [thoughs](https://www.linkedin.com/pulse/brian-maddens-brutal-unfiltered-thoughts-broadcom-vmware-brian-madden/) on Broadcom/VMware deal.
++ Brian Madden [thoughs](https://www.linkedin.com/pulse/brian-maddens-brutal-unfiltered-thoughts-broadcom-vmware-brian-madden/) on Broadcom/VMware deal.<br>

 Last update: 2022.05.30